cszach/linux-cli-guide/book/chapter02.md

 other files.

-![Visualization of hard links](../img/hard_link-vis.png)
+![Visualization of hard links](../img/hard_link-vis.png) **Figure 2.3** Files that share the same inode number have the same content.
+To create a hard link is to create a file with the same inode number as another file.

 But hard links don't work across filesystems, because each filesystem has its own way of handling inode numbering.
 Some filesystems don't even have inode